JPMorgan expects to settle Whale probes for about $700 million: source

-Completion of the deal depends on coordinating agreements with multiple government agencies, the source said.
+Completion of the deal depends on coordinating agreements with multiple government agencies, said the source who was not authorized to speak publicly about the matter.

-The source spoke after Bloomberg News and the Wall Street Journal reported that JPMorgan has agreed with regulators on how much it will pay.
+The source spoke after Bloomberg News and the Wall Street Journal reported on Monday that JPMorgan has agreed with regulators on how much it will pay.

-The bank lost $6.2 billion last year on the trades, which were made from its offices in London.
+But as the company worked to resolve the civil matters, the U.S. Department of Justice pressed ahead on a related criminal case involving the loss.
+Prosecutors on Monday filed a grand jury indictment accusing two former JPMorgan traders of fraud, conspiracy and making false filings to the SEC. {ID:L2N0HC233]

-The U.S. Department of Justice brought criminal charges last month against two former JPMorgan traders in the London office, alleging they deliberately understated the size of the mounting losses early last year.
-It was not immediately clear which government agencies would be included in the settlement.
-In addition to the Justice Department, the U.S. Securities and Exchange Commission, the state of Massachusetts and securities law enforcers in the UK have been investigating the matter.
+The indictment, against Javier Martin-Artajo and Julien Grout, advances the prosecution of criminal charges brought against the men last month by the U.S. Department of Justice.
+The men are accused of hiding the mounting losses on the derivatives early last year. {ID:nL2N0GF0NR]

 JPMorgan has been pushing for weeks to resolve the company’s liability to regulators.
 News of an imminent settlement came on a day the company’s board of directors planned to meet.